 My React application is unable to create users with Firebase Authentication when running in a Google Cloud Workstations development environment.
-The application seems to fail to connect to the local Auth emulator, and the fallback attempt to connect to the live Firebase backend is blocked, resulting in an auth/network-request-failed
+The application seems to fail to connect to the local Auth emulator, and the fallback attempt to connect to the live Firebase backend is blocked, resulting in an auth/network-request-failed error.

 - When using the app’s sign-up form, the UI redirects as if the sign-up were successful, but no user account is created in either the local emulator UI or the live Firebase project console.